umbertopicchini/umbertopicchini.github.io/_pages/events.md

 AI Talks, at Chalmers and University of Göteborg
 ======

-Curently I am co-organizer for the [AI Talks](https://www.aitalks.se/) series set up by CHAIR (Chalmers AI Research Centre).
+I am co-organizer of the [AI Talks](https://www.aitalks.se/) series set up by CHAIR (Chalmers AI Research Centre).
 This series promotes accessible and inspiring seminars from internationally acclaimed experts on artificial intelligence.
 Videos are available at the CHAIR [YouTube channel](https://www.youtube.com/channel/UC_4mfkM2YV94f-P4n81l-Bg/videos).

 Approximate Bayesian Computation (ABC) One World series
 ======